-6.3.1 When providing a fee estimate, the trustee should ensure that the information is provided in sufficient time to facilitate that body making an informed judgement about the reasonableness of the trustee' requests.
+6.3.1 When providing a fee estimate, the liquidator should supply that information in sufficient time to facilitate that body making an informed judgement about the reasonableness of the liquidator's requests.
 The estimate should clearly describe what activities are anticipated to be conducted in respect of the estimated fee.
 When subsequently reporting to creditors, the actual hours and average rate (or rates) of the costs charged for each activity should be provided for comparison.